-High school students who participate in work-based learning programs gain rewarding experience in the work setting, acquire an increased awareness of the world via the workplace in their communities, broaden their appreciation of the need for postsecondary training, gain perspective on the important role they will play in their communities as employees, and develop a commitment to finding meaningful, fulfilling careers for themselves that are relevant to their communities.
+High school students who participate in work-based learning programs gain rewarding experience in the work setting, acquire an increased awareness of the world via the workplace in their communities, broaden their appreciation of the need for postsecondary training, gain perspective on the important role they will play in their communities as members of the workforce, and develop a commitment to finding meaningful, fulfilling careers for themselves that are relevant to their communities.

-To address the need for valuable work-based learning experiences for high school students, PED is making \$2,000,000.00 available for local education agencies (LEAs) who are interested in providing opportunities for high school students to be paid to provide near peer tutoring in reading and mathematics to students enrolled in that same LEA's middle and/or elementary school.
+To address the need for valuable work-based learning experiences for high school students, the PED is continuing to make funds available for local education agencies (LEAs) who are interested in providing opportunities for high school students to be paid to provide near peer tutoring in reading and mathematics to students enrolled in that same LEA's middle and/or elementary schools.
 Funding is available to LEAs for program costs and wage compensation of high school student tutors.